CountZES: Counting via Zero-Shot Exemplar Selection: Method

 \subsection{Feature-Consensus Exemplar (FCE)}

 While DGE enforces statistical consistency via pseudo-GT estimation, it does not explicitly capture visual coherence among candidate instances.
-The FCE stage refines exemplar selection at the feature level, ensuring that the final exemplar is visually representative of the dominant object appearance within the scene.
-Unlike DAE, which begins from text-conditioned grounding, FCE builds upon the exemplar from the DGE stage, $\mathbf{b}_{\text{DGE}}$.
-Using $\mathbf{b}_{\text{DGE}}$ as the anchor, FCE regenerates a density map, and performs P2P prompting followed by single-instance filtering, mirroring the steps of DGE up to the formation of $\mathcal{B}_{\text{single}}$.
-However, instead of pseudo-GT guided selection, FCE introduces a \textit{Feature-based Representative Exemplar Selection (FRES)}.
+The FCE stage refines exemplar selection at the feature level, ensuring visual representativeness of the dominant object appearance within the scene.
+Using $\mathbf{b}_{\text{DGE}}$ as the anchor, FCE generates a density map, and performs P2P prompting followed by single-instance filtering, mirroring the steps of DGE up to the formation of $\mathcal{B}_{\text{single}}$.
+However, instead of pseudo-GT guided selection, FCE introduces FRES module discussed next.